 My colleague Sam Millette, senior investment research analyst on Commonwealth’s Investment Management and Research team, has helped me put together this month’s Market Risk Update.
 Thanks for the assist, Sam!

 Recessions are strongly associated with market drawdowns.
-Indeed, 8 of 10 bear markets have occurred during recessions.
-As we discussed in this month’s Economic Risk Factor Update, the National Bureau of Economic Research (NBER) just declared that a recession started in February.
-On top of that, all of the major economic indicators that we cover monthly remain at a red light, despite some better-than-expected results during the month.
-As such, we have kept the economic factors at a red light for June.
+In fact, 8 of 10 bear markets have occurred during recessions.
+As we discussed in this month’s Economic Risk Factor Update, the National Bureau of Economic Research declared that a recession started last February.
+On top of that, another miss for headline job creation in May for the second month in a row signaled that the economic recovery is still facing headwinds.

 Beyond the economy, we can also learn quite a bit by examining the market itself.
 For our purposes, two things are important: